 What you see on your pad, tampon, or within the bowl is often a mix of both blood and tissue lining from the uterus.
 That’s why its color thickness isn’t identical because it flows within the veins.
 This blog will tell you what period blood seems like it’ll also facilitate your understanding That is how blood flows within the range of what it’s common and when there’s to worry.

 Teenage girls, and young women who have just started their periods start worrying about their blood flow changes in their blood. they require to grasp whether it’s fine for blood to be brown, not red.
 It’s considered to be normal for blood to vary between reminder red and brown.

 Why period blood varies in colour?

-For most women menstruation begins from age 12 and 13 you will bleed between 21 to 35 approximately. per a gynaecologist, your period is also a significant health sign from the length of your cycle to the textures and colours you see indicating the importance of your health. you will see colours starting from black to bright red, brown to orange. most colours are considered to be normal and healthy, others may well be a reason to work out with your doctor.
+For most women, menstruation begins between the ages of 12 and 13 you will bleed between 21 to 35 approximately. per a gynecologist, your period is also a significant health sign from the length of your cycle to the textures and colours you see indicating the importance of your health. you will see colours starting from black to bright red, brown to orange. most colours are considered to be normal and healthy, others may well be a reason to work out with your doctor.